-Germans protest expansion of coal mine into ancient forest
+Protesters in Germany block tracks to disputed coal mine

-The Hambach mine has become a cause celebre for environmentalists amid plans to clear part of neighboring Hambach Forest to make way for an expansion.
-Earlier this month, a German court blocked the felling of the forest near Cologne, saying it needs time to examine whether the woodland deserves protected status.
+Another group of about 40 people occupied an excavator at the Hambach mine near Cologne, eight of them climbing onto the machine.

-The dpa news agency reported that activists said more than 5,000 people were heading toward the mine on Saturday.
-Police said about 40 protesters occupied an excavator, with eight of them climbing onto the machine.
+Activists aimed to disrupt mining operations at the site run by energy company RWE.
+Thousands of people took part in Saturday’s demonstration, with police warning them to stay out of the mine.
+Police used water cannons to stop demonstrators crossing a closed highway and heading toward the site.

-Separately, employees of the energy company RWE were demonstrating for their jobs to be preserved.
+Separately, employees of RWE were demonstrating for their jobs to be preserved.

 Most Read Business Stories